“Oh no, not another blog post about remote hiring”.

 Our gut feeling stimulates emotional behaviour.
 These first seven seconds I just described are likely to have a significant impact on the job interview with your candidate.
 It’s like following a decision-tree: Based on your first impression of a candidate, you will either ask question one or question two.
 And you will either phrase it in way A or way B – leading to a new decision to be made, and so on.

 Normally I’m a huge fan of decision trees, but not in a hiring setting.
-When not asking all your candidates the same interview questions, your hiring decisions can never be based on a clear, predefined data set – simply because you don’t have the same information about each candidate, as a result of having your bias let taking over control of the interview.
+When not asking all your candidates the same interview questions, your hiring decisions can never be based on a clear, predefined data set – simply because you don’t have the same information about each candidate, as a result of having your bias let take over control of the interview.
 And ironically enough, it’s then again your biased gut feeling that helps you with filling in the blank spots – the data you haven’t been able to collect during the interview.
 This leads to either wrongfully rejecting candidates based on your error-sensitive gut feeling, or hiring the wrong candidate based on the information you got out of your emotional, intuition-driven decision tree.

 Why this is even worse in a remote hiring setting.